-Before I get into today's article I need to respond to some comments received after last week's Mean Reversion article.
+We have received some questions in regards to the Mean Reversion article.
 One criticism was the system was losing its edge as the equity curve had been flattening over the last few years.

 This most likely came about as I used a log scale chart.
 So for better clarity, here is the linear scale chart.

 One of the big demons newer or less experienced traders face is lack of equity growth even if their strategy has a proven long term edge.